It is a blood vessel blockage caused by one or more bubbles of air or other gas in the circulatory system.

-In this test, very fine bubbles are introduced into a patient’s vein by swirling saline in a syringe to produce the bubbles, and then injecting them into a vein in the arm.
+In this test, fantastic bubbles are introduced into a patient’s vein by swirling saline in a syringe to produce the bubbles and then injecting them into a vein in the arm.

-A few seconds later, these bubbles can be clearly seen on the ultrasound image, as they travel through the patient’s right atrium and ventricle.
+These bubbles can be seen on the ultrasound image a few seconds later as they travel through the patient’s right atrium and ventricle.

-At this time, bubbles can be seen directly crossing a septal defect, or a patent foramen ovale can be temporarily opened for the patient to perform the Valsalva maneuver while the bubbles pass through the right heart.
+At this time, bubbles can be seen directly crossing a septal defect, or a patent foramen ovale can be temporarily opened for the patient to perform the Valsalva maneuver.
+In contrast, the bubbles pass through the right heart.

 An action that will open the foramen.
 It flaps and shows bubbles that pass to the left heart.

-Such bubbles are too small to cause damage to the test, but such a diagnosis can alert the patient to potential problems that can arise from larger bubbles, formed during activities such as diving underwater, where bubbles can grow during decompression.
+Such bubbles are too small to cause damage to the test.
+Still, such a diagnosis can alert the patient to potential problems that can arise from more giant bubbles formed during activities such as diving underwater, where bubbles can grow during decompression.

 A patent foramen ovale test may be recommended for divers who wish to be exposed to relatively high decompression stress in deep technical diving.